The Sunday Sermon: Ninth Sunday after Pentecost – August 2, 2020

-Fascinating that on this morning when we are called by Isaiah to “not remember the former things,” our Communion table is set where Jesus asks us investigate this site to “Remember.”
+Fascinating that on this morning when we are called by Isaiah to “not remember the former things,” our Communion table is set where Jesus asks us to “Remember.”
 Consider when we gather in just a few moments that Jesus himself is not asking us to remember what “was,” but “what must be” – a Way in the wilderness and paths in the desert.
 Now they spring forth.

 Let us gather together to remember, to perceive, and to follow.

 Joel Weible, Pastor